ReactiveX/RxNetty/rx-netty-examples/src/main/java/io/reactivex/netty/examples/http/helloworld/README.md

 Overview
 ========

-This is the most simplistic example demonstrating how to execute HTTP GET request with rx-netty and how to read the response.
+This is the most simplistic example demonstrating how to execute HTTP GET request with RxNetty and how to read the response.

 Running